upperlinecode/front-end-student-materials/04-css/README.md

 ## CSS Syntax

 ## Follow Along
-If you want to follow along, navigate to your passion or hobby project in the terminal.
+If you want to follow along, navigate to a existing HTML page (like your passion or hobby project) in the terminal.

 ## Applying CSS styling to an HTML Page
-### Create a CSS file
+### Step 1: Create a CSS file
 The first thing we need to do is create a css file that our html page can get its styling from.
 In your terminal or navigator, create a new file called `style.css`.

-### Link to your CSS file from your HTML page
+### Step 2:Link to your CSS file from your HTML page
 We need to connect our `style.css` page to the HTML page.
 Inside the `<head>` tag of your html page, we're going to add a `<link>` tag to connect to our new stylesheet.
 Add the following element to your `<head>` section:

 ```HTML